Venezuela judge convicts 6 American oil execs, orders prison

 It’s the first time Vadell, or any of the so-called Citgo 6, had spoken publicly since being arrested and charged with in a purported big corruption scheme.
 He has been held at a feared Caracas jail called El Helicoide.

+Vadell, 61, and the five other Citgo executives were summoned to the headquarters of PDVSA for what they were told was a budget meeting on Nov.
+21, 2017.
+A corporate jet shuttled them to Caracas and they were told they would be home for Thanksgiving.

+Instead, a cadre of military intelligence officers swarmed into the boardroom and hauled them off to jail.

-The others convicted are Gustavo Cárdenas, Jorge Toledo, brothers Jose Luis Zambrano and Alirio Zambrano, all now U.S. citizens.
+The men accused along with Vadell are Gustavo Cárdenas, Jorge Toledo, brothers Jose Luis Zambrano and Alirio Zambrano, all now U.S. citizens.
 Jose Pereira, a permanent resident, received the longest sentence.

 They were also charged with embezzlement stemming from a never-executed proposal to refinance some $4 billion in Citgo bonds by offering a 50% stake in the company as collateral.
 Maduro at the time accused them of “treason.”